 - Merchandise sales

-Park Staff located at the kiosk are your information experts.
+Park staff located at the Kiosk are your information experts.
 Consult with staff for everything from best picnic areas to program offerings.
-The kiosk also features a brochure racks complete with visitor guides and self-registration forms.
+The Kiosk also features a brochure rack complete with visitor guides and self-registration forms.

 Frequently asked questions

 Yes, located at the south loop comfort station.
 Check with staff at the Kiosk if you need change!

 Cando's Corner on Hwy.
 627 adjacent to Biigtigong Nishnaabeg, or most gas stations.

 There is a Catholic church on Biigtigong Nishnaabeg and various churches in Marathon.